akshathakini10/Medicinal-Plant-Database/README.md

 data/distribution_maps.csv
 ```

-### 3. Trade Information
+### Trade Information

-Trade-related information was collected from the official trade documents available on the website.
+Trade information was collected from the documents available on the website.

 Files: